-Christian Service Learning CSL 0101 - Christian Service Learning I documented and be approved by the church or ministry, and a record submitted to the CSL office.
+Christian Service Learning

+CSL 0101 - Christian Service Learning I

+Having identified a local church during your first semester experience, you will now faithfully attend that church and volunteer at least 20 clock hours of service at that church or within a ministry in the community that is approved by the CSL Director.
+This service must be documented and approved by the CSL Director and a record submitted to the CSL office.
 No credit will be given, but completion of the service hours is a graduation requirement.
-Lack of faithfulness in attending or participating in a local church is an issue related to Christian character; failure to demonstrate faithfulness will be addressed by the Student Life Office
+Lack of faithfulness in attending or participating in a local church is an issue related to Christian character; failure to demonstrate faithfulness will be addressed by the Student Life office.
+(0)